 Porous Grounds, Sacred Codes is a large-scale exhibition project that takes you on a powerful and inspiring journey through themes of collectivity, migration, diaspora, and cultural identity.

 The exhibition opens on 20 December, 2025, and will occupy the entire house of Marres.
 Porous Grounds, Sacred Codes is being developed in close collaboration with the renowned Senegalese art institute RAW Material Company (Dakar).
-From their team, two young and promising curators have been appointed: Haja Fanta and Ndeye Filly Gueye.
+From their team, two curators have been appointed: Haja Fanta and Filly Gueye.
 In addition, RAW is organizing the preparatory online residency program and contributing to a thought-provoking public program filled with experts and in-depth conversations.

 Collective process